How to host a private Rocket.Chat server

 You should now see an entry for the new user on the **Users** page.

-You also have the ability to create various new channels for specific purposes.
+You also can create various new channels for specific purposes.
 To create a new channel:

 1. On the Rocket.Chat home page, click **Create channel**.